 For your culture fix, head to The Getty Center (1200 Getty Center Drive) and LACMA (5905 Wilshire Boulevard), which hosts exhibitions covering the full sweep of art history.
 The Original Farmers Market (6333 W 3rd Street) has been supplying the locals with field-fresh produce and the latest food fashions since 1934 – grab home-made ice cream from Bennett’s, apple pie from Du-Par’s, and LA’s very first pizza from Patsy D’Amore’s.
 The Petersen Automotive Museum (6060 Wilshire Boulevard) is a must for any self-respecting petrolhead, or anyone with even a passing interest in the supercars and cult motors of the past.

 We’ve all seen the Hollywood sign on TV, but it’s still worth seeing in person.
 Combine this bucket-list sight with a hike in Runyon Canyon Park – you’ll get city panoramas and a good workout too.

 Signature cocktails come with views of the Hollywood Hills at rooftop bar L.P.
-(603 N La Cienega Boulevard); go for the Piña Horchata with ginger and cinnamon, or the Walk This Way for lychee, lime and coconut water laced with vodka.
+(603 N La Cienega Boulevard); go for the Where Love Lives, with mezcal, passionfruit, guava and Thai chili, or Bad Medicine with whisky, lemon and raspberries.
 Join the silver-screen stars for jazz and cocktails at Jeff Klein’s other hotel, Sunset Tower (8358 Sunset Boulevard).